oscdoctest/Qi-Docs/docs/Qi_Types.rst

 QiTypeProperty
 --------------

-A QiTypePropertyis used to define the collection of fields or Properties in a QiType.
+A QiTypeProperty is used to define the collection of fields or Properties in a QiType.
 An instance of a QiType is represented by its Properties or members.
 The maximum number of Properties that can define a compound key is three.